 If you’re heading to Struga, consider checking the flight schedule of the local Ohrid Airport.
 Some magnificent shots with a plane flying directly overhead can be captured if you time it just right.
 These are similar to the images that tourists capture on the famous shores of Maho Beach in St. Maarten.

 Last Active Balkan Volcano “Duvalo”

 In the nearby village of Kosel, just outside Ohrid, Duvalo is the site of the last active Balkan volcano.
-Although considered “almost extinct,” the site continues to experience the geothermal activity as evidenced by the strong smell of carbon dioxide and hydrogen sulfide gases released from the hole.
-The smell of sulfur can be experienced from 3 km or about 2 miles radius from the site.
+Although considered “almost extinct,” the site continues to experience geothermal activity as evidenced by the strong smell of carbon dioxide and hydrogen sulfide gases released from the hole.
+The smell of sulfur can be experienced from a 3 km or about a 2-mile radius from the site.
 It is an important natural site because it showcases the last traces of historically significant volcanic activity in the Balkans.

 Restaurant staff uses long wooden poles to navigate the platforms through the water.
 Unfortunately, the fun experience is typically reserved for large parties, such as weddings and family gatherings.
 However, everyday diners can dine on the overwater platforms when seating is available.

 Lying on the shores of Lake Ohrid, about a 20-minute drive from Ohrid, Struga offers a fun day trip for travelers.
 The city is spread out along the Drim River and is lined with several bridges.
 In the 11th century, Stuga earned the nickname, “City of 100 Bridges.”